wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v1.6 =
-update leaflet to 0.3 stable, support for Cloudmade maps with styles, support for vector layers, bugfixes
+update leaflet to 0.3.1 stable, support for Cloudmade maps with styles, bugfix for Wikitude API

 = v1.5.1 =
 important bugfixes for multisite installations fixing layer map and API bugs